Smudi97/uniliga-cs-gsi-fs-browser/README.md

-## This app is supposed to be used in conjunction with the Uniliga CG Overlays App and its Overlays.
+# This app is supposed to be used in conjunction with the Uniliga CG Overlays App and its Overlays.

 The zip found in the [releases tab](https://github.com/Smudi97/uniliga-cs-gsi-fs-browser/releases) holds three files:

-- a "Uniliga CG CS GSI 1.0.0.exe"
+- Uniliga CG CS GSI 1.0.0.exe
-- a "gamestate_integration_uniligacg.cfg"
+- gamestate_integration_uniligacg.cfg
-- and a "uniliga-hud.cfg"
+- uniliga-hud.cfg

 Before you can use any of it, you should unzip the file into a folder of your choice.